 Transparency is also an important part of security management, since a perception of partiality or lack of transparency could lead to threats or increase risk for teams in the ground.

-It is strongly advised that control measures and procedures should increase proportional to the value the contract or procurement.
+In the search for efficiency, aid agencies must diligently ensure principles guide procurement activities.
+It is strongly advised that there should be increases in control measures and procedures proportional to the value the contract or procurement.
 The higher that value, the more measures, resources, and stricter procedures will be required.
-Inversely, if the value is reduced procedures should be more lax.
-This principle forms the base of different procurement procedures.
+In the same way, if the value is reduced, procedures should be more lax.
+This principle is the base of the different Procurement Procedures.

-Humanitarian organisations need to be aware of the local market composition and the different involved actors.
-When designing and implementing interventions, organisations should assess and analyse local markets and supporting supply chains in order to facilitate their recovery.
-All potential suppliers have the same tools and information to compete fairly; agencies must be clear in their requirements and criteria applied to all awarded contracts.
+Humanitarian organisations need to be aware of the local market composition and who are the different actors involved.
+When designing and implementing interventions, there is a need to assess and analyze local markets and supporting supply chains, in order to facilitate their recovery.
+This principle is intended to ensure that all potential suppliers have the same tools and information to compete fairly; agencies must be clear in the requirements and the criteria that we are going to use to award the contracts.

 Segregation of Duties